CosmicAnkit/QR-code-generator-with-Python/README.md

 # QR-code-generator-with-Python
-Generating QR codes with simple Python codes.
+Generating QR codes with simple Python code.
-To work with provided codes you will have to install pyqrcode module you can install it with pip command.
+To work with provided code you will have to install pyqrcode module you can install it with pip command.

+Installing pyqrcode:
+pip install pyqrcode
+      OR
+pip3 install pyqrcode